deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 s.recv(1024)
 s.close()
 ```
 Remember when we spoke about egg hunters earlier?
 A few things were mentioned.
-1- The egg hunter looks for two occurrences of its tag in order to validate that the opcode directly after the tag should be executed.
+1- The egg hunter looks for two occurrences of its tag in order to validate that the opcode directly after the tags should be executed.
 2 - We have `w00tw00t` appended to the beginning our second stage shellcode.
 Everything else stays the same- and we are ready to fire off our exploit!

 Before we do anything this time, on our attacking machine, we need to start a `nc` listener to catch our shell when it is sent.
 Here is how we start our listener:
 ```console